boquinr6/api_shop/README.md

 - /inventory/mug/update_price?price=1.23
 But as i was researching this and remembered what we do at my current company, I know that it's best practice here to use the ActiveRecord numerical ID...it is immutable, has performant lookups, and is guaranteed to be unique compared to using item_code.
 We could argue that using item_code in the URL is more user-friendly, but an action like updating the price is more likely to be used by someone who knows the IDs of the records.
 So in the end, I went with this as the url:
 - /inventory/:id/update_price?price=1.23
+Edit: So I changed this again!
+Instead of using `:id` I decided to use `:code` to make the code less DRY.
+In the future, I would probably go back to using `:id` since that is more industry-accepted, but I went for ease for the user here.
+It's easier for the user to run an API `/inventory/MUG/update_price?price` , then to run `/inventory/1/update_price?price` because then i would be requiring the user to search for the ID of the item.

+10. Finishing up: In my last commit, I decided to refactor the controller a bit and did a couple of cleanup tasks that i thought about from the beginning of the project: (1) memoized calls to the DB for the #total method to minimize DB calls, (2) update my status rendering to render correct status codes for errors, like 404 for record not found or 400 for bad param, and (3) added some small helper methods to be more DRY.
+I added some specs for the Discount table.

+11. What would I do next: Since testing was not required for this project, I didn't write specs for inventories_controller...that would be the first task I do next if i were to pick this up for real.
+Also add more validations here, especially to the data models.
+I would also take out some of the logic from the controller and Discount model to make things more modular.
+I think we could actually extract some of the logic out of the discount model to its own service and maybe refactor #validate_list_of_items or put it in a shared module.

 ### Problem from Reedsy: